 Substitutions.
-Use 1/2 cup diced onion in place of shallot.
-Substitute vegetable stock for all or part of the white wine if you like.
-Use 1/2 teaspoon dried thyme instead of fresh thyme.
-Substitute 2 cups roughly chopped tomato for the cherry tomatoes, or use 1/2 cup tomato sauce in their place for a smoother sauce.
-Use fresh basil or parsley to garnish in place of thyme.
-Use any pasta you have on hand!
+Use white onion, yellow onion, or leeks in place of shallot.
+Substitute stock or parmesan broth for all or part of the white wine if you like.
+Use ¼ teaspoon dried thyme instead of fresh thyme.
+Substitute 2 cups roughly chopped tomato for the cherry tomatoes, or use ½ cup tomato sauce in their place for a smoother, more tomato-forward sauce.
+Use fresh basil, oregano, or parsley in place of thyme.
 Serve with rice or mashed potatoes instead of pasta, or omit the starch altogether and serve with a salad or fresh veggies.

 Additions.
-Add your favorite veggies or legumes to this sauce (we like zucchini, chick peas, corn, green beans, and bell peppers!) and add a splash of heavy cream if you’d like a thicker sauce.
+Add your favorite veggies or legumes to this sauce (we like zucchini, chick peas, corn, fennel, or spinach!) and add a splash of heavy cream if you'd like a thicker sauce.

 Red pepper flakes can vary in intensity over time and between brands.
 We tested this recipe with several red pepper flake varieties and noticed different spice levels with each - taste as you cook and feel free to add more if you'd like things spicier!

 Where can I buy barramundi?
-Find Australis Barramundi near you with their handy online store locator and at Whole Foods nationwide.
+Find The Better Fish® barramundi near you with their handy online store locator and at Whole Foods nationwide.

 Keywords: seafood, sustainable, sea bass